Skip to content

 Transferring files between Savio and other locations

-Instructions for transferring to other locations, such as Wasabi and AWS, are planned.
+Instructions for transferring to other locations such as Cloudian are planned.
 Please contact us if you'd like help in the meantime.
-Unfortunately at this time it is not possible to use Globus with your Berkeley Box account.